 - Vu Phong Energy Group proactively implements many activities in the midst of the Covid-19 Pandemic

-Renewable energy achieves a new record despite covid-19 and growing costs
+Renewable energy achieves a new record despite Covid-19 and growing costs

 Challenges and Opportunities for Renewable Energy amid Covid-19 and Supply Chain Disruptions